 The SPA Triple Crown Program consists of four geographical regional qualifying tournaments in each age and classification.
-A team must enter and be the highest finishing team in a qualifying tournament.
-The highest finishing team in this 1st leg earns a berth to play in the second leg of the SPA Triple Crown tournament.
+A team must enter and be the highest finishing team in a Triple Crown qualifying tournament.
+The highest finishing non-Triple Crown qualified team in this 1st leg earns a berth to play in the second leg of the SPA Triple Crown tournament.